KaterinaWalter/javadocs/docs/unit1/notes107.md

 **Check Your Understanding:**

 1. How many distinct `println(...)` methods are listed in the `PrintStream` class [official documentation](https://docs.oracle.com/javase/8/docs/api/java/io/PrintStream.html)?
 2. Try finding the same documentation on **DevDocs**, an unofficial collection of documentation (_linked in the top right corner of this website_).
-Do you prefer looking at the official docs or DevDocs?
+  > Would you prefer using the official docs from Oracle, or DevDocs?
+3. Try asking an **AI bot** like ChatGPT the original question (_"how many println methods does Java have?"_) and determine if it produces a correct answer.

 </div>